Custom operational software

 Workflow

-Staff need one reliable place to work
+Staff need one reliable place to run the workflow

 Business rules